Dan Harris, Attorney

 Moving Your Manufacturing From China to Mexico, Harris Bricken webinar, February 8, 2022.

-Panelist for U.S.-China Relations in 2021: Emerging Risks – Panel II: The CCP’s Control of Markets and Data, U.S.-China Economic and Security Review Commission, September 8, 2021.
+U.S.-China Relations in 2021: Emerging Risks – Panel II: The CCP’s Control of Markets and Data, U.S.-China Economic and Security Review Commission, September 8, 2021.

 Reconfiguring Global Supply Chain Footprint, East West Associates webinar, June 24, 2021.